lotbones1-code/social_agent_codex/README.md

 This repository hosts the automation agent for posting via Playwright and Chrome.

+## Ready-to-use Claude prompt for repairing influencer mode
+If you want to hand the codebase to Claude with clear instructions for fixing influencer mode without breaking the existing promo/referral flow, use the prompt in [`docs/INFLUENCER_MODE_CLAUDE_PROMPT.md`](docs/INFLUENCER_MODE_CLAUDE_PROMPT.md).
+Copy-paste it directly into Claude to keep the requirements and constraints intact.

 ## Requirements
 - Python **3.11.***
 - Playwright **1.49.0** (installed via the provided Make target)